AdetolaAremu/HuxBackend/README.md

 git clone https://github.com/AdetolaAremu/HuxBackend.git
 ```

-## 1. To run the application you need to run
+## 1. We need to install some NPM packages first

 ```js
 npm install
 ```

-This will install the packages and type dependencies i.e
+This will install the packages such as

 ```js
 bcryptjs;